EliLillyCo/pytest-wdl/README.md

 * url: Path to the file on a remote server from which it is downloaded if it can't be found locally; ignored if `fixture` is specified, or if the file already exists locally
 * path: Relative path to the file within the test data directory; ignored if `fixture` is specified
-* fixture: Relative path to the file within the `tests/` directory of your project; for use with "fixtures" you keep within your project
+* name: Name of the file - used when path is not specified, and also used to request the file from the `datadir` fixture when the `test_data_ng` fixture is used.
 * contents: The contents of the file; the file will be written to `path` at runtime
 * type: For use with output data files; specifies the file type for special handling by a plugin
 * allowed_diff_lines: For use with output data files; specifies the number of lines that can be different between the actual and expected outputs and still have the test pass